-Our Purdue Online team has been directed to continue to work remotely through July.
+Our Purdue Online team has been directed to continue to work remotely.
+We regret that this may cause some delay in our shipping and response time.
 You can still reach us at 765-494-0959 and firstname.lastname@example.org

 Introduction to Data Science